ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## Introduction

-We started this kickstarter trajectory with 4 kickstarters.
+We started this kickstarter trajectory with four kickstarters.
 Jago was freshly graduated from school, where Giel and Yolan already had working expierence in IT.
-Seppe had multiple years working expierence in Digital signage, but made a career change and was also new to the IT.
+Seppe had multiple years working expierence in Digital signage, but made a career change and was also new to IT.
-The main goals of the kickstarter course was to give every kickstarter knowlegde of the best practiced within JWORKS and to intruduce them to the IT world.
+The main goals of the kickstarter course was to give every kickstarter a knowlegdebase of the best practices within JWORKS and to introduce them to the IT world.

-the shedule:
-* One month of training: both back-end, front-end, Devops, tools, Clous, Agile.
-* The second month we got a DevCase were we put everything we learned into practice.

 ## First day
 #### Morning

-On the first day there we were welcomed by Robbe Struys and Angello Gallo.
-They gave us the basic information about the HR working of ordina.
+On the first day there we were welcomed by Robbe Struys and Angella Gallo.
+They gave us the basic information about the HR working of Ordina.
 After recieving the keys to our new car and our laptop they showed us how to work with Ordina Connect.
 We made our first CV and filled in our first timesheet entry.
 They toured us arround the office and introduced us to the future colleuges.
 They were very friendly and all said that we made the right choise, this was very nice to hear and put us a ease.
 We had brunch together and the we had a group picture aswel as our profile pictures.

 <img class="image fit" alt="Group picture" src="/img/2019-Kickstarter-Trajectory-2019-light/group-picture.jpg">